 Refer to your program's Accepted Student Checklist for important immunization instructions and deadlines.

 *Please note: Nursing Assistant program students are required to submit this documentation prior to enrollment.

-Immunization is an important and necessary expectation of students enrolled in School of Health Education programs.
+Immunization is an important and necessary expectation of students enrolled in School of Health Sciences or School of Nursing programs.
 Immunization protects you from contracting potentially deadly communicable diseases from those you come in contact with.
 Immunization also prevents you from infecting others.
 This factor is especially important when working at a clinical site where students are exposed to many patients, families, visitors and other healthcare workers.